Trump Administration Ends Ghoulish Contract to Create “Humanized Mice” Using Aborted Babies

 Unborn babies are not a commodity for profit.
 They are innocent human lives, and research like this put them at additional risk, encouraging more abortions.
 We applaud this action by HHS, for not only ending this unconscionable contract, but for deciding to carefully examine any other contracts for similar research.

 We will continue to fight extreme abortion laws.
-We will fight defund taxpayer supported abortion on demand.
+We will fight to defund taxpayer-supported abortion on demand.
 And we will save defenseless babies.
 With your help.